 A lot depends on your 5/24 status.
 If you are well over 5/24, it likely won’t fit into your application strategy at all.
-The opportunity cost of trying to get back under 5/24 is too high when there are plenty of great offers out there from other card issuers.
+However, the opportunity cost of getting back under 5/24 is too high with so many great offers from other issuers.

-If you are just starting in your points and miles journey, you’ve recently dropped back under 5/24, or you and a partner plan your application strategy in two-player mode, the United Business Card is a top card to factor into your plans.
-Here’s why:
+However, the United Business Card is a top card to consider if you are just starting in your points and miles journey, you’ve recently dropped back under 5/24, or you and a partner plan your application strategy in two-player mode.

-- While the United Business Card is subject to 5/24, as a business card it won’t count towards your 5/24 total, allowing you to apply for valuable consumer cards that fall under Chase’s restrictive application restrictions.
+- While the United Business Card is subject to 5/24, it won’t count towards your 5/24 total.
+That means you'll still be able to apply for valuable Chase consumer cards.

 - Affordable annual fee.
-When building out your rewards-card portfolio, keeping yearly costs to a minimum is essential if you want to maximize the value of your points and miles.
-With an annual fee of just $99, you can hang onto this card for the long haul without the overheads of a premium rewards card.
+When building out your rewards-card portfolio, limiting yearly fees is essential to maximize the value of your points and miles.
+With an ongoing cost of just $99, you can hang onto this card for the long haul without the overhead of a premium rewards card.

-The current limited-time offer on the United Business Card of 100,000 miles offers plenty of value for United fans, and with an annual fee of just $99, the card is affordable to hold in your wallet for the long term.
+The inceased offer on the United Business Card of up to 150,000 miles offers plenty of value for United fans.

-With the added award availability, free United Club passes, free first checked bag benefit, and all the other perks offered with the card, we see this card as a long-term keeper whose benefits more than account for the annual fee.
+Cardholders can take advantage of extra award availability, free United Club passes, free checked bags, and plenty of other perks.
+We see this card as a long-term keeper whose benefits more than account for the annual fee.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.